tlevine/occupar/readme.md

 ## To do
-If we weren't going to put this into some larger report, I would add

-* How, when, where &c. the questionnaire was administered
+Since we're making a blog post about this, I would add

+* A definition of "critical PAR"
 * The actual questionnaire questions
-* More summaries of the sort of people who took the questionnaire

-## Introduction
+## Research question
 We wanted to test whether a desire to participate in activim was associated with increased participation in activism and whether this relationship was mediated by life stresses.